JackHowa/reactholiday22/LEARNING-NOTES.md

 Can compose your view failing with the not-found.
 The nested of layouts is kind of trippy so that you can handle fetching on a component level rather than a more global level.
 More on nested routing https://beta.nextjs.org/docs/routing/fundamentals

 # Day 15

+Adding a new app: https://github.com/JackHowa/pokemon-next-reactholiday22

+Created a list of pokemon.
+Didn't get the dynamic segments for next day.